This is a serial. Everyday a new part will be published. This is the second part.

 Quite an anticlimax.
 I won’t deny, I had better hopes.
 When someone denies you a pizza, you no longer feel any sense of fear or sympathy to that person, even if the guy turned out to be headless.

 After stretching its arms, the mummy held out a mirror, which probably materialised from thin air.
 And I saw myself.
-This time there was no flash of light or bang on head, neither was there any anticlimax or literal shocked.
+This time there was no flash of light or bang on head, neither was there any anticlimax or literal shock.
 Because this time, I was scared by the sight.
 And I promise, you too would have been, had you been on the other side of this narrative.

 To be continued.
 Next part will be available here.